Take the Crown Stadium Tour

-The Take the Crown Stadium Tour was a concert tour by British singer-songwriter Robbie Williams in promotion of his ninth studio album Take the Crown The tour was his first solo tour since the Close Encounters Tour (2006).
+The Take the Crown Stadium Tour was a concert tour by the English singer-songwriter Robbie Williams in promotion of his ninth studio album Take the Crown The tour was his first solo tour since the Close Encounters Tour (2006).
 In July 2013, the tour ranked 35th on Pollstar's annual "Top 100 Mid Year Worldwide Tours".
 It earned $20 million from nine shows.